 I planted a black jack fig tree five years ago and it's becoming a true thing of beauty.
 This year we are having a bumper crop.
 Have you ever had a fig right off the tree warmed by the sun, it is magical.
 It's my college girls last week at home and I'm planning on spoiling her rotten.
 She loves ahi tuna and I can't think of anything better than pairing it with some of our fig bounty.

 When I think about what inspires me to cook, I'm always lead straight to nature.
-Sometimes I think I should be wearing Birkenstocks, but then my brain goes straight back to a horrible memory of my high school English teacher who wore them with her hideous feet; it was enough to swear me off of them for life!
-Did I have a point, that's questionable.
+Sometimes I think I should be wearing Birkenstocks, but then my brain goes straight back to a horrible memory of my high school English teacher who wore them with her hideous feet; and where I'm heading with this no one knows.